Science at Jubilee

 "Real science can be far stranger than science fiction and much more satisfying."

-If you would like to find out more about the computing curriculum at Jubilee, please email email@example.com and write F.O.A Kelly Stoppard and they will respond to the enquiry.
+If you would like to find out more about the science curriculum at Jubilee, please email email@example.com and write F.O.A Kelly Stoppard and they will respond to the enquiry.